sofiabroome/cross-dataset-generalization/README.md

 ## LICENSE
 The repository was initially forked from a [repository](https://github.com/TwentyBN/smth-smth-baseline/) created by TwentyBN.
-It has been heavily modified by me since then, adapting the repository to use PyTorch Lightning.
+It has been heavily modified by this repository owner since then, adapting the repository to use PyTorch Lightning.
 Most code is copyright (c) 2018 Twenty Billion Neurons GmbH under an MIT Licence.
 See the file `LICENSE` for details.
 Some code snippets have been taken from Keras (see `LICENSE_keras`) and the PyTorch (see `LICENSE_pytorch`).
 See comments in the source code for details.